risasaya/Hacktiv8_Final-Project/README.md

 The Random Forest model is an algorithm used to predict the likelihood of having a heart attack.
 The use of Gradient Boosting, Extraa-trees, and AdaBoost models can be used as another alternative because they have good evaluation metric values.

-## Final Project 4 : Cardiovascular Disease Prediction using Ensemble Model
+## Final Project 4 : Customer Segmentation

 ### Use Case
 Customer segmentation from Credit Card data.